Carreiroa/carreiroa.github.io/Java/PrintStatements.md

 You will also notice that when dealing with a floating point, it is possible to determine how many decimal places are displayed by indicating a precision with a .1 to indicate once decimal place.
 It is also possible to add, within the quotation marks, \n to return a new line or \t to tab.

-# Happy Coding :sunglasses: :computer:
+# Happy Coding 😎 💻